Skip to main content

 • Download the map of Dominica on Maps.me.
 The trail is pretty well marked there.

-• Download Alltrails.
-There’s a semi accurate WNT trail on there, except for segment 8.
-It’s well worth paying for the subscription.
-(Try Alltrails for free)
+• Download AllTrails.
+There's a semi accurate WNT trail on there, except for segment 8.
+It's well worth paying for the subscription (try AllTrails for free).

-• Carry a Satellite device for extra safety (and activate and test it before :))
+• Carry a satellite device for extra safety (and activate and test it before).

-• Don’t have a siesta under a coconut tree
+• Don't have a siesta under a coconut tree.

 Stay your first night(s) at the Soufriere Guesthouse and inform yourself by Jon on the latest of the trail.

 If you want to hike the full trail, bring your own sleeping equipment.
-Segments 7, 8, 9 and 10 are remote without any further facilities.
+Segments 7, 8, 9, and 10 are remote without any further facilities.
 We had rain almost every night.

 Camping spots are to be found, but not always around the corner.
 A few times we slept in a garden with a local.
 The best camp spots are to be found on the trail, not at the beginning or end of the segments.

 There are some shelters along the trail.
-However, most of them have either a picnic table so you can’t pitch your tent or are collapsed.
-It’s mostly nice for your picnic breaks.
+However, most of them have either a picnic table so you can't pitch your tent, or are collapsed.
+It's mostly nice for your picnic breaks.

-End of Segment 5 you could stay in Castle Bruce
+End of Segment 5: You could stay in Castle Bruce.

-Hibiscus Valley Inn (End of Segment 6 – Beginning of Segment 7 (not exactly on the trail).
-I have not stayed here, but I was here, It looks awesome and the food is superyummy.
+End of Segment 6 / Beginning of Segment 7: Hibiscus Valley Inn (not exactly on the trail).
+I have not stayed here, but I was here.
+It looks awesome and the food is super yummy.

-End of Segment 10 you can stay in Picard
+End of Segment 10: Stay in Picard.

 • Here are some blogs about travelling by sailboat.

-• Here is a book I wrote about Sailing across the Atlantic as crew.
+• Here is a book I wrote about sailing across the Atlantic as crew.

-My best tip on hiking the Waitukubuli National Trail: go for it!
+My best tip on hiking the Waitukubuli National Trail: go for it.
 And make sure you have the time to do the full long distance trail.
-On the whole trail, we met 2 other hikers who we’re aiming to do the full hike.
-Only they couldn’t finish because they had a flight to catch.
-A pity!
+On the whole trail, we met 2 other hikers who were aiming to do the full hike.
+Only they couldn't finish because they had a flight to catch.
+A pity.

 Booking.com